maruel/sillybot/README.md

 A simple Discord and Slack bot written in Go that natively serves LLM and Stable Diffusion to chat, generate images, and memes!

-⚠️aWarning⚠️ : This is a work in progress.
+**⚠️Warning⚠️ **: *This is a work in progress.
 There is no privacy control.
-Please file an [issue](https://github.com/maruel/sillybot/issues/new) for feature requests or bugs found.
+Please file an [issue](https://github.com/maruel/sillybot/issues/new) for feature requests or bugs found.*

 ## Usage